-This category includes accounts receivable and accounts payable and accrued liabilities.
+This category includes accounts receivable, accounts payable and accrued liabilities and long-term debt.
 They are initially recognized at cost and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses on financial assets, except for contributions, which are initially recognized at fair value.